Creating custom quest tasks

 While Domino offers many built-in task types, your community might need specialized validation logic.
 Custom quest tasks let you define exactly how submissions are verified, giving you complete control over the user experience and validation criteria.

-Domino's supports different types of tasks to engage your community.
+Domino's quest system supports different types of tasks to engage your community.

 These are pre-configured tasks with standard validation: